Sri Lanka, Southern India and the Maldives 2026 (4)

 Navigating the hairpin turns, we continued further up into the mountains passing many more tea plantations on terraced hillsides.
 The scenery was so green and lush.
 Beautiful flowers along the roadside – cannas, lillies and trumpet flowers in abundance.
 Our lunch stop was at a restaurant which had the most spectacular view overlooking the plantations.

 We then continued on to a town in the heart of Sri Lanka’s tea growing area.
 At 2000 metres above sea level Nuwara Eliya, or the “city of life”, was founded by the British explorer Samuel Baker in 1846.
 It was a sanctuary to the colonialists who were keen to escape the humidity and heat of Sri Lanka.
 This bustling town is dotted with colonial-era buildings and parks, and still provides a glimpse of life during the colonial heyday.
-We had free time to have a wander around the town.
+We had free time to have a wander around the town and explore the busy Central Market and Bazaar.
 The pink colonial era post office has an eye-catching clock tower.
 The region’s temperate climate makes this the coolest area in the country.

 Not far away was the Galway Heights Hotel, where we are staying for two nights.
 Frank and I walked to the local Tamil village where all the tea workers live.
 There was a Hindu temple there which was very colourfully decorated inside.
 Another buffet, and a couple of musicians playing some lovely background music.
 They also played the song we had been practicing so we were able to confidently join in.